GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Discussion

 \section{Discussion}

-\gra~is a software resource with specialized data structures, algorithms, and fast parallel implementations of graph processing coupled to implementations of algorithms for graph machine learning.
-The experimental results demonstrate that \gra~significantly outperforms state of the art graph processing libraries in terms of empirical space and time complexity (Wilcoxon rank-sum test at \(0.05\) significance level) and can even load and process massive graphs (e.g. the Twitter graph) when the other libraries fail (Figure~\ref{fig:performance-comparison} a and b).
+We have presented \gra, a software resource with specialized data structures, algorithms, and fast parallel implementations of graph processing methods coupled with efficient implementations of algorithms for RW-based GRL.
+Our experiments have shown that \gra~significantly outperforms state of the art graph processing libraries in terms of empirical space and time complexity, with an improvement of up to several orders of magnitude for common RW-based analysis tasks.
+This allows substantially bigger graphs to be analyzed and may improve the performance of graph ML methods by allowing for more comprehensive training, as shown by our experiments performed on three real-world large graphs.
+In addition, the substantial reduction of the computational time achieved by \gra~in common graph processing and learning tasks, will help to reduce the carbon footprint of ML researchers and graph processing and analyzing practitioners in several disciplines.

-Moreover, for both first and second-order random walks, we observed a speedup ranging from two to four orders of magnitude compared with state of the art libraries (Figure~\ref{fig:performance-comparison} c and e).
-We registered a statistically significant improvement for all the considered random walk tasks (Wilcoxon rank-sum test at \(0.01\) significance level) for both the memory use and empirical time requirements (Figure~\ref{fig:performance-comparison} c, d, e and f).

-When used to compare 16 representative node embedding methods through the comparative pipelines, results show that no model is consistently better with respect to the others across the types of task and the data sets used in the experiments Figure~\ref{fig:balanced_accuracy_comparisons}.
-This highlights the need for objective evaluation pipelines to systematically compare of a wide array of possible methods for a desired task.

-The scaling properties of \gra~with respect to state-of-the-art libraries have been analyzed through extensive experiments with three real-world big graphs, i.e. {\it Wikipedia}, {\it CTD} and a biomedical Knowledge Graph generated by {\it PheKnowLator}. \gra~significantly outperform state-of-the-art libraries both in terms of empirical time and space complexity and in edge prediction performance, and is able to process big graphs (e.g. {\it Wikipedia}) even when the other competing libraries fail (Fig.~\ref{fig:benchmarks_large_graphs}).

-Quasi-succinct data structures and lazy loading are crucial to efficiently generate large sets of random-walk training data and enable the processing of large graphs in off-the-shelf computers.
-In fact, when we analyze a graph of the size of KG-COVID-19~\cite{Reese2021}, the static generation of a huge amount of data fed into the models would easily occupy tens of terabytes of memory, making data processing unfeasible even in well-equipped computers.

-\gra~can also run an approximated version of first and second-order random walks on big and highly connected graphs where the exact algorithm is extremely inefficient.
-For instance, on the graph {\it sk-2005}~\cite{boldi2011BRSLLP}, that includes about \(50\) millions of nodes and \(1.8\) billions of edges and some nodes with degrees over \(8\) million, by linearly extrapolating the results reported in Fig.~\ref{fig:approximated_random_walks}-e to the entire graph, the exact algorithm requires about \(23\) days, while the approximate one about \(11\) minutes, both running on a PC with with two AMD EPYC 7662 64-core processors, 256 CPU threads, and 1TB RAM.